krystianhub/AWS-Region-Finder/README.md

 ## What is it

-AWS resource's region lookup by its public IP address.
+AWS resource's region lookup by its public IPv4 or IPv6 address.

 ## How does it work